 The golden rule

-Sounds simple, but putting a smile on your face will let others know that you’re approachable, explains Lori Warner, Ph.D., a licensed psychologist and director of the Ted Lindsay Foundation HOPE Center in Berkley, affiliated with Beaumont Children’s Hospital.
+Sounds simple, but putting a smile on your face will let others know that you’re approachable, explains Lori Warner, Ph.D., a licensed psychologist and director of the Ted Lindsay Foundation HOPE Center in Southfield, affiliated with Beaumont Children’s.

 “It sounds like something from a Hallmark card, but I think the best way to make a friend is to be a friend,” says Warner, who is a mom of two.
 A few years back, she gave her son this counsel before he started kindergarten.

 “He felt a little nervous going in to school, but then he ended up being a social butterfly – all the kids wanted to play with him.”
 Warner credits her son’s cheerful attitude and open friendliness with his popularity among his fellow kindergartners.